OFN

 “Northern Initiatives saw the potential we saw and was the first lender who helped us … You [Northern Initiatives] are the ones who made this happen,” Javier said.

-Tags: COVID-19, Entrepreneur of Color, Finance Justice Fund, Small Business, Working Capital
+Tags: COVID-19, Entrepreneur of Color, Finance Justice Fund, Latino Community, Small Business, Working Capital

 Share post to Facebook